toolleeo/cli-apps/README.md

 * [csvq](https://github.com/mithrandie/csvq) - SQL-like query language for csv.
 * [csvtk](https://bioinf.shenwei.me/csvtk/) - A cross-platform, efficient and practical CSV/TSV toolkit written in Go.
 * [Dolt](https://github.com/dolthub/dolt) - Dolt is Git for Data!
 Dolt is a SQL database that you can fork, clone, branch, merge, push and pull just like a git repository.
+* [litecli](https://github.com/dbcli/litecli) - CLI for SQLite Databases with auto-completion and syntax highlighting.
 * [Miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for data formats such as CSV, TSV, JSON, JSON Lines, and positionally-indexed.
 * [mycli](https://github.com/dbcli/mycli) - A command line client for MySQL that can do auto-completion and syntax highlighting.
 * [pgcli](https://github.com/dbcli/pgcli) - Postgres CLI with autocompletion and syntax highlighting.